rita-barbosa/LAPR4-2324/docs/sprint-c/us_1004/readme.md

 - 1004.1.
 The system should maintain a consistent state

 - 1004.2.
-It is possible to edit every information if they are compatible with the moment.
+It is possible to edit information if they are compatible with the moment.

+- 1004.3 The Customer code and Company name cannot be edited.

 **Dependencies/References:**